sdcityrobotics/zoidberg_ros/README.md

  navigation and a few ROS nodes.
 A launch file is used to set up navigation.

 ```
-roslaunch zoidberg_nav.launch
+roslaunch zoidberg_nav zoidberg_nav.launch
 ```

-This sets up a node "helm" that sits around and waits for commands
+This sets up a node "helm" that sits around and waits for commands.
+This command will raise a fatal error if there is no Pixhawk attached to the computer.

 Currently the script
 ```